voinikyt/maven-gradle-training/2-maven/maven-multi/README.md

 ## Deploy to company repository

-### 1. Start Nexus server
+### 1. Start Nexus server and local git server
-It takes a while for the server to start
+Go to environment folder in the root of the repository:
-`docker rm nexus`
+`docker-compose up -d`

-`docker run -d -p 8081:8081 --name nexus -e NEXUS_CONTEXT=nexus sonatype/nexus3:3.16.0`
+Wait for:

-Go to http://localhost:8081/nexus/ and wait for the server to start.
+- Nexus to appear at http://localhost:8081/nexus -  Username/password - admin/admin123

-User and password are: admin/admin123
+- Gitea to appear at http://localhost:3000/ - Username/password - test/test

 ### 2. Deploy the application
 `mvn clean deploy -s settings.xml`